sumit1606/dial-a-device-node/README.md

 dial-a-device-node
 ==================

-This package contains a gem AND a standalone node.js application.
+This package contains a gem AND a npm package AND a standalone node.js application.

 ## Installation in node.js